tumelo-maja/pizza_order_cli/README.md

 - **Multiple Meals Order (should-have)**

   **Story:**
-    - As an event organizer, I want to add mutliple pizzas to order so I can place a full order for my group events.
+    - As an event organizer, I want to add multiple pizzas to order so I can place a full order for my group events.

   **Acceptance Criteria:**
     - After all meal selection and before submitting order, user is asked if they want to add another meal to the current order